authorbeard/barf-wolves/README.md

 # barf-wolves
-An app for logging volunteer werewolves for a new drug trial.
+An app for logging volunteer werewolves for a new drug trial for Barfemfup.

 ### Basic description: